Drive sales on autopilot with ecommerce-focused features

 Omnichannel vs. multichannel – what is the difference?

 The key difference between omnichannel and multichannel is the focal point of your marketing strategy.
-Omnichannel involves using all available media channels and is centered around the customer, while multichannel means using more than one channel and is centered around the product or service.

 Here’s a quick cheat sheet:

-As you can see, omnichannel marketing has the customer at the center.
-The focus is on the needs of the customer, and the aim is to provide them with a personalized message while ensuring a seamless, unified experience.
-This allows the customer to easily access information from any of the channels, which are all connected to each other.
+In essence, omnichannel marketing has the customer at the center.
+The focus is on the needs of the customer, and the aim is to provide them with personalized messages across touchpoints to ensure a seamless, consistent experience.

-For example, if they visit your Facebook page, they should see it presented in a similar visual style to your website, online course or training, and email newsletter.
-Or, if they contact your customer support via live chat and escalate their ticket to a phone call, they shouldn’t have to repeat the information they submitted in the chat when they move over to the phone channel.
+Or, if they contact your customer support via live chat and escalate their ticket to a phone call, they need not repeat the information they submitted via the chat.

 This unity of channels centered around the customer is what separates omnichannel from multichannel, where channels like your storefront or social media pages can operate relatively independently and primarily serve the flexible marketing needs of your product or service.